-Over the course of Book One, students will learn all five conjugations of verbs (indicative mood, active and passive), all five of the noun declensions, and adjectives up through the third declension.
+Over the course of Book One, students will learn all five conjugations of verbs (in the indicative mood), all five of the noun declensions, and adjectives up through the third declension.
 Book Two quickly reviews then moves on to more sophisticated concepts such as additional usages of pronouns, nouns, adjectives, and adverbs; moods; and advanced work with verb tenses.
-In Book Two, students will work on translating lengthy passages from Scripture and other sources such as Caesar's Gallic Wars from Latin into English.
+In Book Two, students will work on translating from Latin into English lengthy passages from Scripture and other sources such as Caesar's Gallic Wars.

 Since Kraken Latin is written for students at the logic stage, they are given activities and exercises that require them to think and analyze rather than simply memorize.
 For example, they begin each week’s lesson by thinking up English derivatives for the week’s Latin vocabulary words.
 However, students also memorize chants to help them remember conjugations and declensions.

 Other memory work is included.
 In Book One students memorize the Pater Noster (The Our Father), the Magnificat, the Nicene Creed, and Psalm 23 in Latin.
 In Book Two they memorize in Latin the Ten Commandments, Hymnus IV of St. Ambrose, John 1:1-14, and the prologue of The Aeneid.
 Scripture passages are from the Vulgate version of the Bible.

 While Book One has a guide for classical pronunciation, you are encouraged to choose whatever form of pronunciation you prefer and then stick with it.